nectra-xyz/nectra-core/README.md

 ## Ordering and Risk

-When redemptions occur, buckets are redemeed in order of buckets with the lowest interest rate to highest interest rate.
+When redemptions occur, buckets are redeemed in order of the buckets with the lowest interest rate to the highest interest rate.
 Collateral is redeemed at 1:1, thereby paying off the associated debt.
 If a bucket no longer has any remaining collateral, the next lowest bucket will be redeemed against.

 Within a bucket, redemptions are applied proportionally across all outstanding positions.
 The distribution of redemptions ensures that they are distributed fairly among borrowers offering the same interest rate.